Skip to content

 Simple-polygon pyramids

-punkst build-pyramid --polygon builds lower zoom levels for simple-polygon MLT PMTiles.
+punkst build-pyramid --polygon builds lower zoom levels for simple-polygon MLT or MVT PMTiles.

 Current support is limited to: